Papal Audience Tickets

 The Pope greeting the faithful | ©RDMBP

-But how to see the Pope up close?
-Except in the case of VIPs, authorities or other people who may have the honour of greeting the Holy Father personally, most pilgrims and tourists who visit the Vatican have two options to see the Pope in person: the Sunday Angelus (no ticket required, just be in St. Peter's Square at noon) and the Wednesday Papal Audiences, for which tickets are required.
+The Pope is the Bishop of Rome and the head of the Catholic Church, the largest Christian community in the world.
+Except in the case of personalities, authorities or other people who may have the honour of greeting the Holy Father personally, most pilgrims and tourists visiting the Vatican have two options to see the Pope in person: the Sunday Angelus (no ticket required, just be in St. Peter's Square at noon) and the Wednesday Papal Audiences, for which tickets are required.
 Here's how to get a ticket:

 Papal audience at Vaticano (Wednesdays)